Inverted narcissist is not a widely known term. Below, there are some traits that explain the behavior of an inverted narcissist.

 Ways to recognize a narcissist:

-- expect others to complete their daily tasks because they feel too important to waste their time with common things
+- expect others to complete their daily tasks because they feel too important to waste their time on mundane things

-- they speak very rarely about their personal life, about memories and dreams
+- they speak very rarely about their personal life, memories and dreams

 - tend to show a high level of stress with the people they work with or interact with